NigelLu/RateMyProfessor/README.md

       │   ├── RateMyProfessor
       │   ├── RateMyProfessorUI
     ```

+  - SPECIAL NOTICE: if you are on a Windows machine, the OS might change the line ending of `mvnw.cmd` and `mvnw` from LF into CRLF.
+Please make sure to change it back to LF for the docker build to work!!!

 - Install Docker and make sure you have docker CLI available in your command line.
 Tutorial [here](https://docs.docker.com/engine/install/).
 After installing the Docker engine, you can test it using: